-GBA 2354 Management Communication (3-0).
-Oral communication skills for application into interpersonal, small and large groups, and public speaking situations are studied in depth.
-Strategic and practical communication methods are applied to support the development of effective and ethical oral presentation skills at all levels and in business and public settings.
-Students use critical thinking skills to analyze business communication case studies in both oral and written forms.
-Communication in the global business environment is studied.

-GBA 2399 Applied Research/Internship/Independent Study (3-0).
+- GBA 2399 Applied Research/Internship/Independent Study (3-0).
 This course is designed expressly for students with sufficient curiosity and demonstrated ability to work independently while under the guidance of a professor.
 Content may include, but not limited to, selected reading; topic investigations and projects.
-Prerequisite: Consent of Instructor.

-GBA 3199 Applied Research/Internship/Independent Study (1-0).
+Prerequisite: Consent of Instructor. - GBA 3199 Applied Research/Internship/Independent Study (1-0).
 This course is designed expressly for students with sufficient curiosity and demonstrated ability to work independently while under the guidance of a professor.
 Content may include, but not limited to, selected reading; topic investigations and projects.
-Prerequisite: Consent of Instructor.

-GBA 3299 Applied Research/Internship/Independent Study (2-0).
+Prerequisite: Consent of Instructor. - GBA 3299 Applied Research/Internship/Independent Study (2-0).
 This course is designed expressly for students with sufficient curiosity and demonstrated ability to work independently while under the guidance of a professor.
 Content may include, but not limited to, selected reading; topic investigations and projects.
-Prerequisite: Consent of Instructor.

-GBA 3350 Business Information Systems (3-0).
+Prerequisite: Consent of Instructor. - GBA 3350 Business Information Systems (3-0).
 Introduction to information systems in business.
 Hands on exposure to business applications software in microcomputer laboratories.
-Practical experience in the principles of information technology.

-GBA 3351 Business Law (3-0).
-Legal aspect of business transactions with emphasis on the law of contracts, agency, bailment, and commercial paper.

-GBA 3352 Quantitative Systems in Business (3-0).
+Practical experience in the principles of information technology. - GBA 3351 Business Law (3-0).
+Legal aspect of business transactions with emphasis on the law of contracts, agency, bailment, and commercial paper. - GBA 3352 Quantitative Systems in Business (3-0).
 Statistical data analysis and statistical inference.
 Estimation of population parameters, hypothesis testing, linear regression and correlation.
 Will demonstrate computer or microcomputer technology in handling statistical data.
-Prerequisite: Math 1314

-GBA 3399 Applied Research/Internship/Independent Study (3-0).
+Prerequisite: Math 1314 - GBA 3399 Applied Research/Internship/Independent Study (3-0).
 This course is designed expressly for students with sufficient curiosity and demonstrated ability to work independently while under the guidance of a professor.
 Content may include, but not limited to, selected reading; topic investigations and projects.
-Prerequisite: Consent of Instructor.

-GBA 4350 Advanced Readings and Research in Business Administration (3-0).
-Selected seminar topics in business administration.

-GBA 4355 International Business (3-0).
-Covers the economic underpinnings of free trade; investment and trade barriers; foreign direct investment; the multi-national enterprise; assessing the international business environment; and global organization and strategy.

-GBA 5301 Business Strategy (3-0).
+Prerequisite: Consent of Instructor. - GBA 4350 Advanced Readings and Research in Business Administration (3-0).
+Selected seminar topics in business administration. - GBA 4355 International Business (3-0).
+Covers the economic underpinnings of free trade; investment and trade barriers; foreign direct investment; the multi-national enterprise; assessing the international business environment; and global organization and strategy. - GBA 5301 Business Strategy (3-0).
 Required of all MBA students.
 Emphasis on the case method.
 Also emphasis on business simulations, business reporting techniques, and in-depth integration of course content across the MBA curriculum.
-Prerequisite: 15 SCH of MBA course work.

-GBA 5302 Readings and Cases in Business Administration (3-0).
+Prerequisite: 15 SCH of MBA course work. - GBA 5302 Readings and Cases in Business Administration (3-0).
 Covers one or more special fields.
-May be repeated for credit as topics change.

-GBA 5304 Management Information Systems (3-0).
+May be repeated for credit as topics change. - GBA 5304 Management Information Systems (3-0).
 Function of management information systems, decision support systems, executive information systems, and expert systems in business decision making, planning, and control.
-Management participation information system design and development.

-GBA 5308 Problems in Business Administration (3-0).
+Management participation information system design and development. - GBA 5308 Problems in Business Administration (3-0).
 An investigation, analysis, and discussion of business problems, trends, policies, and special topics.
-May be repeated for credit as topics change.

-GBA 5309 Quantitative Analysis and Decision Theory for Business (3-0).
+May be repeated for credit as topics change. - GBA 5309 Quantitative Analysis and Decision Theory for Business (3-0).
 Techniques and application of quantitative tools and theories useful for analyzing problems and making decisions.
-Utilizes microcomputers.
+Utilizes microcomputers. - GBA 5310 Project Management (3-0).
+Project management is the application of skills, knowledge, tools and techniques to various project activities for the successful execution and achievement of project requirements and objectives.
+Retained concepts and principles from the areas of initiating, planning, executing, monitoring, controlling, and closing process groups are also considered.
+Specific topics and areas covered may include project integration, project scope, project time & cost and project risk assessment.
+The course may use cases, problems, and specific project management processes.